 - 7.2 The claimant can appeal to the Upper Tribunal (Lands Chamber) and although unlikely and rare, this appeal could result in the determination of a higher value. - 7.3 The cost of general administration, Land Registration, legal, conveyance and professional fees and basic loss payments averages less than £5000 per property.
 Proposed legislative changes to calculating basic loss payments may reduce this further but so far, this has not been implemented.
 New Homes Bonus received for increasing the occupied housing stock also mitigates this cost.
 Compulsory purchase capital cost implications will be met by the Housing Capital Programme. - 7.4 The average revenue cost of each compulsory purchase order is £3,650.
 However, where owners object to an order, necessitating a Public Inquiry, then the cost will increase.
 The Council may claim legal costs where the outcome results in confirmation.
 Where legal costs cannot be reclaimed this will be met by the Council's Private Sector Housing Capital Programme. - 7.5 Past experience suggests that some of the report properties will progress voluntarily, due to the resolution alone, and in those cases formal acquisition may not need to be exercised. - 7.6 The compulsory purchase programme has helped secure over £6m empty homes related New Homes Bonus funding since 2011.
 Compulsory purchase can also help recover unpaid debts, such as Council Tax arrears, residential care charges and work in default charges.
-Since 2011, the Council has recovered over £750,000 debt from empty homes owners.
+Since 2011, the Council has received £1,177,000 in relation to empty properties, either through recovery of debt or income generated.